Programs and Training Opportunities

 In 2012, a Memorandum of Understanding was executed between APA and BET.
 The goals of this partnership are to develop and implement two evidence-based materials/products focused on sexual health, dating/sexual relationships, and HIV/AIDS.

-The Cyber Mentors Program: A Sustainable Model for Developing Minority HIV Researchers
+The Cyber Mentors Program: A Sustainable Model for Training HIV/AIDS Researchers to Address Health Disparities

 This program, funded by the National Institute of Mental Health (NIMH), is designed to prepare behavioral and social scientists for successful independent research careers in the area of HIV/AIDS and health disparities.